-Twiggle (or Twiggel, or Twiggell–all spellings are equally correct, and not correct in the least bit) is one of the Four Powers and is the God of Chaos, Mischief, Trickery, Philosophy, Air, and Life.
+Twiggle (or Twiggel, or Twiggell–all spellings are equally correct and incorrect) is one of the Four Powers.
+He is the God of Chaos, Mischief, Trickery, Philosophy, Air, and Life.

-Titles: Many Named, The Lonely God, The True Lord of Life, The Last Laugher, He Who Sees Beyond
+Titles: Many Named, The Lonely God, The True Lord of Life, The Last Laugher, He Who Sees Beyond, The Everchanging

-Holy Animal: Coyotes, as they will often “laugh” throughout the night, often making sinister laughs and causing unease amongst those who hear it.
+Holy Animal: Coyotes, as they will often “laugh” throughout the night, their sinister laughter causing unease amongst those who hear it.

 Over the millennia, Twiggle has had many followers; all have died in service to him.
 Anyone who follows Twiggle will know a life that is rich in experiences, equal to ten lives in enjoyment and moments that others can only dream of, but one that is tragically cut short.
 Service to him makes true the old saying “the flames that burn the brightest burn the shortest.”